jonnew/ONIX/oepcie/Specification.md

 ```

-A frame is divided into four sections, which are described below.
+Each frame section is described below:

 1. header
-    - Each fraem starts with a 32-byte header
+    - Each frame starts with a 32-byte header
     - For read-frames (`oe_read_frame`) header contains
-        - bytes 0-7: `uint64_t` frame number
+        - bytes 0-7: `uint64_t` system clock counter
         - bytes 8-9: `uin16_t` indicating number of devices that the frame contains
           data for
         - byte 10: `int8_t` frame error.
 0 = OK.
 1 = data may be corrupt.